 In this instance, synthetic generally means more environmentally friendly with regards to bristles and sponges.
 Synthetic brush bristles are mostly made of nylon or polyester, and good quality synthetic brushes have a long life – they are not affected by regular washing, and hardly any bristles will fall out.

-One instance where you might want to consider an animal hair brush is for loose powder.
-Animal hair is coarser and thus better grabs onto the powder, resulting in better application and less product wastage.
+Consider using an animal hair brush is for loose powder.
+Animal hair is coarser and thus grabs onto the powder, resulting in better application and less product wastage.
 Some animal hair brushes come with heavy ethical issues attached (think mink, squirrel), but there are brushes that are derived from combing/trimming the animal’s hair in a completely humane way.

 In the quest for all-natural ingredients, we sometimes forget that these resources can get depleted too.
 The Sandalwood tree, for example, is an endangered species in India (where it originates) due to overharvesting.
 If you use products containing Sandalwood oil, it’s worth checking where it comes from, as it is now farmed in other countries (Australia is one example) to provide the commercial market with essential oil in an ethical, legal way.
 Due to issues like these, most mass-produced perfumes use lab-manufactured components that smell like the real thing – and maybe that’s not such a bad thing.

-Examples of Natural/Organic Certification bodies from around the world include Soil association, Ecocert, NSF, USDA, BDIH, CERTECH.
+Examples of Natural/Organic Certification bodies from around the world include SOiL, Ecocert, NSF, USDA, BDIH, CERTECH.

 Close to home